 Don’t miss?
 If you haven’t got your own, borrow balls (and grab a drink) from Bar Ourcq.

 Why go?
 Because no visit to Paris is complete without a spin around Beaubourg.

 Why go?
-Behind Richard Roger and Renzo Piano’s piping and air ducts lie one of the richest collections of modern art in the world.
-Step into Centre Pompidou to fall under the spell of Picasso, Magritte, Duchamp, Pollock, Warhol and Tinguely.
+Behind Richard Rogers’ and Renzo Piano’s piping and air ducts lies one of the richest collections of modern art in the world.
+Step inside the Centre Pompidou to fall under the spell of Picasso, Magritte, Duchamp, Pollock, Warhol and Tinguely.

-Don't miss?
-Head out to the top floor for a truly eye-popping view.
+Don’t miss?
+Head to the top floor for a truly eye-popping view.

 Why go?
-Freshly made in the window of the seven shops every day, pâtissiers smooth whipped cream onto each individual meringue with a spatula before rolling or patting them with chocolate flakes.
-Prepare to be mesmerised; it’s like a live cooking show – where you get to eat the finished product.
+Freshly made in the window of the seven shops every day, pâtissiers smooth whipped cream on to each individual meringue with a spatula before rolling or patting them with chocolate flakes.
+Prepare to be mesmerised; it’s like a live cooking show, but you get to eat the finished product.

-Don't miss?
-Buy a box of bitesize mini Merveilleux to work through as you pound the pavements.
+Don’t miss?
+Buy a box of bitesize merveilleux to work through as you pound the pavements.

 What is it?
-Rue du Chat-qui-pêche, near Saint-Michel, is the capital's narrowest street.
+The Rue du Chat-qui-Pêche, near Saint-Michel, is the capital’s narrowest street.

 Why go?
-Its name harks back to a dark history of fifteenth-century catfishing but rue du Chat-qui-pêche also happens to be the narrowest street in Paris.
+Named after the picture of a cat on a street sign, the Rue du Chat-qui-Pêche also happens to be the narrowest street in Paris.
 At a width of 1.8 metres, it’s best avoided if you have broad shoulders.

 Don’t miss?
 Soak up the glow of the nearby Sorbonne, one of the world’s oldest universities.